toskumar/blog/micro/aws/solution-architect-associate/ReadMe.md

 # AWS Solution Architect Associate

 ## IAM
+### IAM Roles
+* Roles are more secure than storing your access key and secret access key on individual EC2 instances
+* Roles are easier to manage
+* Roles can be assigned to an EC2 instance after it is created using both the console and command line.
+* Roles are universal, you can use them in any region

 ### AWS Organization
 AWS Organization is an account management service that enables you to consolidate multiple AWS accounts into an organization that you create and centrally manage.
 * Paying account should be used for billing purpose only, other Org units accounts can be linked to this paying account for consolidated billing.